The Katalon Blog

 Type: Performance testing tool

-LoadRunner, developed by Micro Focus, is a popular performance testing tool used for load testing, stress testing, and performance testing of software.
-It supports a wide range of protocols and technologies suitable for various applications.
+LoadRunner, developed by Micro Focus, is a widely used performance testing tool supporting load, stress, and performance testing across numerous protocols and technologies.

 Key Features:

-• Supports performance testing for over 50 technologies and application environments, including MQTT, HTML5, WebSockets, RDP, Citrix, Java, .NET, Oracle, and SAP.
+• Supports 50+ technologies including MQTT, HTML5, WebSockets, RDP, Citrix, Java, .NET, Oracle, SAP.

-• Accurately predicts application scalability and capacity with realistic load emulation.
+• Predicts scalability and capacity with realistic load emulation.

-• Emulates hundreds or thousands of concurrent virtual users.
+• Simulates hundreds or thousands of virtual users.

-• Runs high-scale tests with minimal hardware and utilizes the public cloud for scalability.
+• Runs high-scale tests using minimal hardware and cloud resources.

-• Easily creates, records, correlates, replays, and enhances scripts for improved load testing.
+• Records, correlates, replays, and enhances scripts easily.

 10. Checkmarx SAST

-Checkmarx SAST (Static Application Security Testing) is a leading tool in the field of application security, designed to identify and mitigate vulnerabilities in the source code of applications.
-It integrates seamlessly into the development lifecycle, providing developers with the tools they need to detect and fix security issues early in the process.
+Checkmarx SAST (Static Application Security Testing) is a leading application security tool designed to identify and mitigate vulnerabilities in source code.
+It integrates seamlessly into the development lifecycle, enabling developers to detect and resolve security issues early.

 Key features:

-• Fast and relevant scans, identifying high-risk vulnerabilities in mission-critical applications.
+• Fast and relevant scans identifying high-risk vulnerabilities in critical applications.

-• Pinpoints root causes for efficient code fixes and simultaneous remediation of multiple vulnerabilities.
+• Pinpoints root causes for efficient fixes and batch remediation.

-• Scans on check-in directly from source code repositories like GitHub, GitLab, Azure, and Bitbucket for seamless SDLC integration.
+• Scans directly from GitHub, GitLab, Azure, and Bitbucket repositories.

-• Supports over 35 languages and 80 language frameworks, accommodating both new and legacy platforms.
+• Supports 35+ languages and 80 frameworks, including legacy platforms.

 Documentation: Checkmarx Doc